cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 Below, we discuss how the hooking of two concrete _libc_ functions looks like while [Morion](https://github.com/pdamian/morion) collects a trace.
-#### Example libc:fclose (Mode Skip)
+#### Abstract Function Hook (Example libc:fclose)
-The [circled.init.yaml](../morion/circled.init.yaml) file defines a hook for entry and leave addresses `0xd040` and `0xd044`, respectively (and a mode of `skip`).
-The corresponding entry is located under the key `hooks:lib:func_hook:`, which means that a general hooking mechanism for functions should be used (see [Morion/Tracing/GDB/Hooking/](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/lib.py) for implementation details), as compared to a specific one, which will be the case in the second example below.
-The general function hooking mechanism will skip the actual assembly instructions of the function, but inject some instructions to move the value of the function's concrete execution to the return register(s) (`r0`/`r1` for ARMv7 architectures).
+The [circled.init.yaml](../morion/circled.init.yaml) file defines a hook for entry and leave addresses `0xd040` and `0xd044`, respectively.
+The corresponding entry is located under the key "`hooks:lib:func_hook:`", which means that an abstract hooking mechanism for functions should be used (see [Morion/Tracing/GDB/Hooking/](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/lib.py) for implementation details), as compared to a dedicated one, which will be the case in the second example below.
+The **abstract function hooking** mechanism will skip the actual assembly instructions of the function, but inject some instructions to move the value of the function's concrete execution to the return register(s) (`r0`/`r1` for ARMv7 architectures).
 This is needed so that during symbolic execution the return register(s) hold the correct concrete value(s).

 The described behavior can be observed in [Morion](https://github.com/pdamian/morion)'s debug output below.
 Instructions within the address range of `0xd040` and `0x1010` have been injected by